-Electronic Transfer: If the donors are interested in transferring securities electronically from their brokerage house to The Omicron Delta Kappa Foundation account, they should consult the National Headquarters for DCT instructions.
-The value of the transaction will be determined on the date of transfer to the Omicron Delta Kappa Foundation brokerage account.
+Electronic Transfer: If the donors are interested in transferring securities electronically from their brokerage house to the Society’s account, they should consult the National Headquarters for DCT instructions.
+The value of the transaction will be determined on the date of transfer to the Society’s brokerage account.

 D. Non-Traditional Investments

-The Omicron Delta Kappa Foundation may accept gifts of non-traditional investments such as partnership interests, after a thorough review of the following:
+The Society may accept gifts of non-traditional investments such as partnership interests, after a thorough review of the following:

 E. Real Property

-No gift of real estate shall be accepted without prior approval of the Board of Trustees of the Omicron Delta Kappa.
+No gift of real estate shall be accepted without prior approval of the Board.

 1. Factors to be considered during this review include:

-- environmental factors including an inquiry of the present owner regarding his knowledge of the history of the property, a title search to determine prior owners, visual inspection of the property for any evidence of environment hazards – commercial property will require a phase I environment assessment prior to acceptance
+- Environmental factors including an inquiry of the present owner regarding his or her knowledge of the history of the property, a title search to determine prior owners, visual inspection of the property for any evidence of environment hazards – commercial property will require a phase I environment assessment prior to acceptance

-2. A gift of real estate shall not be accepted without being appraised by a party who has no business or other relationship to the donor or the Omicron Delta Kappa Society or Foundation.
+2. A gift of real estate shall not be accepted without being appraised by a party who has no business or other relationship to the donor or the Society.

-3. No commercial real estate shall be accepted by anyone on behalf of the Omicron Delta Kappa Foundation without prior approval from the Board of Trustees.
+3. No commercial real estate shall be accepted by anyone on behalf of the Society without prior approval from the Board.

-4. Real estate shall not be accepted to fund a charitable gift annuity without seeking an opinion as to the permissibility of this action under the laws of the state or states involved and approval by the Board of Trustees.
+4. Real estate shall not be accepted to fund a charitable gift annuity without seeking an opinion as to the permissibility of this action under the laws of the state or states involved and approval by the Board.

-5. Special attention shall be given to the receipt of real estate encumbered by a mortgage, as the ownership of such property may give rise to unrelated business income for the Omicron Delta Kappa Foundation, and disqualification of certain split interest gifts unless handled in a proper manner.
+5. Special attention shall be given to the receipt of real estate encumbered by a mortgage, as the ownership of such property may give rise to unrelated business income for the Society, and disqualification of certain split interest gifts unless handled in a proper manner.

 F. Tangible Personal Property

-1. Jewelry, artwork, collections, and other personal property (except books, manuscripts or documents written by a member of Omicron Delta Kappa) shall not be accepted unless the employee, agent, or volunteer working on behalf of the Omicron Delta Kappa Foundation shall have reason to believe the property has a value in excess of $250.
-Such property can only be accepted by the Board of Trustees or such other person or persons authorized to do so by the Board of Trustees.
+1. Jewelry, artwork, collections, and other personal property (except books, manuscripts, or documents written by a member of Omicron Delta Kappa) shall not be accepted unless the employee, agent, or volunteer working on behalf of the Society shall have reason to believe the property has a value in excess of $250.
+Such property can only be accepted by the Board or such other person or persons authorized to do so by the Board.

-2. No personal property (except as noted above) shall be accepted by the Omicron Delta Kappa Foundation unless there is reason to believe the property can be quickly converted to cash or other value.
-Prospective donors should be advised that the Foundation reserves the right to sell or otherwise dispose of the personal property in question, if such action is financially advisable or necessary.
-No personal property shall be accepted that obligates the Omicron Delta Kappa Foundation to ownership of it in perpetuity.
-No perishable property or property which will require special facilities or security to properly safeguard will be accepted without prior approval of the Development Committee of the Foundation Board of Trustees.
+2. No personal property (except as noted above) shall be accepted by the Society unless there is reason to believe the property can be quickly converted to cash or other value.
+Prospective donors should be advised that the Society reserves the right to sell or otherwise dispose of the personal property in question, if such action is financially advisable or necessary.
+No personal property shall be accepted that obligates the Society to ownership of it in perpetuity.
+No perishable property or property which will require special facilities or security to properly safeguard will be accepted without prior approval of the Development Committee of the Board.

-3. For in-kind donations of personal property with a fair market value of less than $5,000, the Foundation must be furnished with the following information:
+3. For in-kind donations of personal property with a fair market value of less than $5,000, the Society must be furnished with the following information:

-- date the Foundation acquired the asset and its intended use
+- date the Society acquired the asset and its intended use

-4. For in-kind donations of personal property with a fair market value exceeding $5,000 the Foundation must be furnished with, in addition to the above, an independent evaluation from a qualified appraiser and meet reporting requirement s for IRS Form 8283, “Non-cash Charitable Contributions Appraisal Summary.”
+4. For in-kind donations of personal property with a fair market value exceeding $5,000, the organization must be furnished with, in addition to the above, an independent evaluation from a qualified appraiser and meet reporting requirement s for IRS Form 8283, “Non-cash Charitable Contributions Appraisal Summary.”

-5. Only the Board of Trustees or persons authorized by the Development Committee to do so may represent to a donor that property will or will not be held by the Omicron Delta Kappa Foundation for a specific period of time or for purposes related to its tax-exempt status.
-Donors should be notified at the time of the gift that the Omicron Delta Kappa Foundation will, as a matter of corporate policy, cooperate fully in all matters related to IRS investigations of non-cash charitable gifts.
+5. Only the Board or persons authorized by the Development Committee to do so may represent to a donor that property will or will not be held by the Society for a specific period of time or for purposes related to its tax-exempt status.
+Donors should be notified at the time of the gift that the Society will, as a matter of corporate policy, cooperate fully in all matters related to IRS investigations of non-cash charitable gifts.

 G. Other Property

-1. Other property of any description including mortgages, notes, copyrights, royalties, easements, whether real or personal, shall only be accepted by action of the Board of Trustees or persons duly acting on its behalf.
+1. Other property of any description including mortgages, notes, copyrights, royalties, easements, whether real or personal, shall only be accepted by action of the Board or persons duly acting on its behalf.

-2. Appropriate inquiry shall be made and special consideration shall be given to the nature of any gift property and whether it is in keeping with the mission of the Omicron Delta Kappa Foundation prior to the acceptance of any property by the Omicron Delta Kappa Foundation.
+2. Appropriate inquiry shall be made and special consideration shall be given to the nature of any gift property and whether it is in keeping with the mission of the Society prior to the acceptance of any property by the Society.

 The term deferred gifts or planned gifts primarily refers to a) bequests, whereby the donor used the asset during his/her lifetime and the charity receives the asset at the donor’s death and b) life income gifts, whereby a donor makes a gift today and receives a stream of income for life and upon the donor’s death the nonprofit has the use of the remainder value of the gift.

-1. Gift through wills (bequests) shall be actively encouraged by the Omicron Delta Kappa Foundation.
+1. Gift through wills (bequests) shall be actively encouraged by the Society.

-2. Gifts from the estates of deceased donors consisting of property which is not acceptable shall be rejected only by action of the Board of Trustees.
-The legal counsel of the Omicron Delta Kappa Foundation shall expeditiously communicate the decision of the gift acceptance committee to the legal representatives of the estate.
-If there is any indication that the representatives of the estate or any family member of the deceased is dissatisfied with the decision of the gift acceptance committee, this fact shall be communicated to the Board of Trustees and to the President of the Foundation as quickly as possible.
+2. Gifts from the estates of deceased donors consisting of property which is not acceptable shall be rejected only by action of the Board.
+The National Counsel shall expeditiously communicate the decision of the Development Committee to the legal representatives of the estate.
+If there is any indication that the representatives of the estate or any family member of the deceased is dissatisfied with the decision of the Development Committee, this fact shall be communicated to the Board and to the Chair quickly as possible.

-3. Attempts shall be made to discover bequest expectancies wherever possible in order to reveal situations which might lead to unpleasant donor relations in the Donors are encouraged to recognize that over the many years following the establishment of a deferred gift, the needs, policies and circumstances of the Foundation can change.
-The Omicron Delta Kappa Foundation must have the flexibility to make use of the funds in the best interest of the Omicron Delta Kappa Society and Foundation and in accord with donor specifications.
-Where possible, intended bequests of property other than cash or marketable securities should be brought to the attention of the Board of Trustees and every attempt be made to encourage the donor involved to conform his or her plans to the Omicron Delta Kappa Foundation policy on limitations and restrictions.
+3. Attempts shall be made to discover bequest expectancies wherever possible in order to reveal situations which might lead to unpleasant donor relations in the future.
+Donors are encouraged to recognize that over the many years following the establishment of a deferred gift, the needs, policies and circumstances of the Society can change.
+The Society must have the flexibility to make use of the funds in the best interest of the Society and in accord with donor specifications.
+Where possible, intended bequests of property other than cash or marketable securities should be brought to the attention of the Board and every attempt be made to encourage the donor involved to conform his or her plans to the Society’s policy on limitations and restrictions.